Shanmukha3/CountDownTimer/README.md

 - [Technologies Used](#technologies-used)

 ## Features:
-1)Set hours, minutes, and seconds for the countdown timer.
+- Set hours, minutes, and seconds for the countdown timer.
-2)Start, pause, resume, reset, and restart functionalities available during the countdown.
+- Start, pause, resume, reset, and restart functionalities available during the countdown.
-3)Visual representation of the countdown progress.
+- Visual representation of the countdown progress.

 ## Usage:
-1)Setting the Countdown
+- Setting the Countdown
-2)Countdown Display and Control
+- Countdown Display and Control

 ## Structure:
 - index.html: Countdown input page.